stackrev/map-reduce-doc/docs/index.rst

 Welcome!
 MapReduce Subnet's documentation is split into 2 main parts:

-- :ref:`user_doc`
+- :ref:`readme`
 - :ref:`peer`

-For information on using the MapReduce Subnet, see :ref:`user_doc`.
+For information on using the MapReduce Subnet, see :ref:`readme`.

 For information on which functions in MapReduce Subnet, see :ref:`peer`.

 .. toctree::
-   :caption: User Documentation:
+   :caption: ReadMe

-   user_doc/getting_started
-   user_doc/tutorial
+   readme

 .. toctree::
    :maxdepth: 2